Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 \subsubsection{Real robot}

 Another possible choice for generating motion data is to directly use the real robot to record the reward~\cite{saggar2007autonomous} or the resulting transitions $\{\mathbf{s}_t,\mathbf{a}_t, \mathbf{s}_{t+1}\}$~\cite{haarnoja2018learning,choi2019trajectory,yang2020data}.
 This approach can potentially guarantee performance in the real-world environment by avoiding the need to build a model of the system and ensuring the fidelity of the data being used to train our ML model.
 However, collecting such data can be costly, which greatly limits its scalability.
-In addition, safety becomes a more important issue, especially for legged robots, because their underactuated base make them vulnerable to falls and also do not offer reliable mechanisms for resetting to a known initial state to begin every new episode.
+In addition, safety becomes a more important issue, especially for legged robots, because their underactuated base makes them vulnerable to falls and reliable mechanisms do not exist for resetting to a known initial state to begin every new episode.
 Therefore, additional mechanisms are required to mitigate the safety issues, such as safety-aware RL~\cite{ha2020learning,yang2022safe}, automatic resetting~\cite{luck2017lab,ha2018automated}, failure recovery~\cite{smith2022walk}, or simulation-based pre-training~\cite{smith2023learning}.